Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## Purpose of this book

-To provide a number of ready built and congfigurable FULL STACK PYTHON TEST FRAMEWORK, comprising of over 180 test templates and references for developers to adapt to their own needs.

-Links to resources I have found very helpful, as well as integration of these into the frameworks, are included.
+To provide a number of ready built and congfigurable FULL STACK PYTHON TEST FRAMEWORK, (PFS),comprising of over 200 highly commented test templates for developers to adapt to their own needs along with resource links that have helped me greatly, as well as integration of these into the frameworks.

-Installation will require just a 1-2-3 of:
+The PyTest Full Stack suite has an installation tat will just require a 1-2-3 of:

-1. 'python -m venv venv` to create virtual environment.
-2. `pip install -r requirements.txt`.
+1. `pip install -r requirements.txt`.
-3. `playwright install` to load Playwright browsers.
+2. `playwright install` to load Playwright browsers.
+3. `python -m pytest -v` to run over 200 tests.

-We use a number of hooks for utilities and featues.
+PFS uses a number of hooks for utilities and featues.

 One of these is customising the terminal report and one can configure the output in a number of ways, explained in articles and videos.